 Morris stresses the jihadi character of the two-stage Arab assault on the Jewish community in Palestine.
 Morris looks both at high politics and general staff decision-making processes and at the nitty-gritty of combat in the successive battles that resulted in the emergence of the State of Israel and the humiliation of the Arab world, a humiliation that underlies the continued Arab antagonism toward Israel.

-1948: A History of the First Arab-Israeli War - Yale University Press.
+1948: A History of the First Arab-Israeli War #ad - Yale University Press.
 This history of the foundational war in the Arab-Israeli conflict is groundbreaking, objective, and deeply revisionist.
 Benny morris probes the motives and aims of the protagonists on the basis of newly opened Israeli and Western documentation.
 A riveting account of the military engagements, it also focuses on the war's political dimensions.

 The book thoroughly investigates the role of the Great Powers―Britain, the United States, and the Soviet Union―in shaping the conflict and its tentative termination in 1949.

-Six Days of War: June 1967 and the Making of the Modern Middle EastPresidio Press - A towering work of history and an enthralling human narrative, Six Days of War is the most important book on the Middle East conflict to appear in a generation.
+Six Days of War: June 1967 and the Making of the Modern Middle EastPresidio Press #ad - A towering work of history and an enthralling human narrative, Six Days of War is the most important book on the Middle East conflict to appear in a generation.
 Praise for six Days of War“Powerful.
 New york times bestseller • the first comprehensive account of the epoch-making six-Day War, from the author of Ally—now featuring a fiftieth-anniversary retrospective Though it lasted for only six tense days in June, the 1967 Arab-Israeli war never really ended.

 .
 What makes this book important is the breadth and depth of the research.
 The new york times book Review “A first-rate new account of the conflict.
 The washington post “The definitive history of the Six-Day War.
 Oren’s narrative is precise but written with great literary flair.
 And the balance of power changed—in the Middle East and in the world.

-Six Days of War: June 1967 and the Making of the Modern Middle East - A highly readable, even gripping account of the 1967 conflict.
+Six Days of War: June 1967 and the Making of the Modern Middle East #ad - A highly readable, even gripping account of the 1967 conflict.

-The Yom Kippur War: The Epic Encounter That Transformed the Middle EastSchocken - After almost overrunning the Golan Heights, the Syrian attack is broken in desperate battles.
+The Yom Kippur War: The Epic Encounter That Transformed the Middle EastSchocken #ad - After almost overrunning the Golan Heights, the Syrian attack is broken in desperate battles.
 Presidio Press.
 We learn of two egyptian nationals, working separately for the mossad, who supplied israel with key information that helped change the course of the war; of Defense Minister Moshe Dayan’s proposal for a nuclear “demonstration” to warn off the Arabs; and of Chief of Staff David Elazar’s conclusion on the fifth day of battle that Israel could not win.

 Schocken.
 An updated edition that sheds new light on one of the most dramatic reversals of military fortune in modern history.
 The easing of israeli military censorship after four decades has enabled Abraham Rabinovich to offer fresh insights into this fiercest of Israel-Arab conflicts.
 A surprise arab attack on two fronts on the holiest day of the Jewish calendar, with Israel’s reserves un-mobilized, euphoria in the Arab world, triggered apocalyptic visions in Israel, and fraught debates on both sides.

-The Yom Kippur War: The Epic Encounter That Transformed the Middle East - Newly available transcripts enable us to follow the decision-making process in real time from the prime minister’s office to commanders studying maps in the field.
+The Yom Kippur War: The Epic Encounter That Transformed the Middle East #ad - Newly available transcripts enable us to follow the decision-making process in real time from the prime minister’s office to commanders studying maps in the field.
 And as israel regains its psychological balance, General Ariel Sharon leads a nighttime counterattack across the Suez Canal through a narrow hole in the Egyptian line -- the turning point of the war.

 Rabinovich, who covered the war for The Jerusalem Post, draws on extensive interviews and primary source material to shape his enthralling narrative.

-Righteous Victims: A History of the Zionist-Arab Conflict, 1881-2001Vintage - A new york times notable bookat a time when the middle east has come closer to achieving peace than ever before, eminent Israeli historian Benny Morris explodes the myths cherished by both sides to present an epic history of Zionist-Arab relations over the past 120 years.
+Righteous Victims: A History of the Zionist-Arab Conflict, 1881-2001Vintage #ad - A new york times notable bookat a time when the middle east has come closer to achieving peace than ever before, eminent Israeli historian Benny Morris explodes the myths cherished by both sides to present an epic history of Zionist-Arab relations over the past 120 years.
 Presidio Press.
 Morris offers distinctive accounts of each of the subsequent Israeli-Arab wars and details the sporadic peace efforts in between, culminating in the peace process initiated by the Rabin Government.

 Schocken.
 Tracing the roots of political zionism back to the pogroms of Russia and the Dreyfus Affair, Morris describes the gradual influx of Jewish settlers into Palestine and the impact they had on the Arab population.
 Following the holocaust, the first arab-israeli war of 1948 resulted in the establishment of the State of Israel, but it also shattered Palestinian Arab society and gave rise to a massive refugee problem.

-Righteous Victims: A History of the Zionist-Arab Conflict, 1881-2001 - In a new afterword to the vintage edition, he examines Ehud Barak’s leadership, and Israel’s withdrawal from Lebanon, the death of President Assad of Syria, and the recent renewed conflict with the Palestinians.
+Righteous Victims: A History of the Zionist-Arab Conflict, 1881-2001 #ad - In a new afterword to the vintage edition, he examines Ehud Barak’s leadership, and Israel’s withdrawal from Lebanon, the death of President Assad of Syria, and the recent renewed conflict with the Palestinians.
 Studded with illuminating portraits of the major protagonists, Righteous Victims provides an authoritative record of the middle east and its continuing struggle toward peace.

-Israel: A Concise History of a Nation RebornEcco - Though israel’s history is rife with conflict, these conflicts do not fully communicate the spirit of Israel and its people: they give short shrift to the dream that gave birth to the state, and to the vision for the Jewish people that was at its core.
+Israel: A Concise History of a Nation RebornEcco #ad - Though israel’s history is rife with conflict, these conflicts do not fully communicate the spirit of Israel and its people: they give short shrift to the dream that gave birth to the state, and to the vision for the Jewish people that was at its core.
 With israel, public intellectual daniel Gordis offers us a brief but thorough account of the cultural, economic, and political history of this complex nation, from its beginnings to the present.

 Why does such a small country speak to so many global concerns? more pressingly: Why does Israel make the decisions it does?
 And what lies in its future?We cannot answer these questions until we understand Israel’s people and the questions and conflicts, the hopes and desires, that have animated their conversations and actions.